 Water shut-off means all operations necessary for the exclusion of water from any source from any portion of a bore hole drilled in any area which may contain petroleum.

-[Section 4 amended by No. 8 of 1940 s.
+[Section 4 amended: No. 8 of 1940 s.
 4; No. 66 of 1954 s.
 2.]

 5. Saving provisions relating to licenses issued prior to this Act